fvlgnn/docker-amp-slim/README.md

 * `TIME_ZONE`: Time zone, using form PHP and MySQL.
 * `APP_URL`: Url of your web app.
 Using for CMS/Frameweork like Wordpress, CodeIgniter, etc.
 * `APACHE_PORT_EXPOSED`: Exposed port of you're web app.
-* `MYSQL_PORT_EXPOSED`: Used only if you want connetc to database with external client.
+* `DB_PORT_EXPOSED`: Used only if you want connetc to database with external client.
 It's port number used for connetcting with external client like _HeidiSQL_ or _MySQL Workbench_ to create database and tables.
-Configure external client connetction using _host_ `127.0.0.1`, _username_ `root` whereas _password_ your `MYSQL_ROOTPASS` and _port_ your `MYSQL_PORT_EXPOSED` as in environment file.
+Configure external client connetction using _host_ `127.0.0.1`, _username_ `root` whereas _password_ your `DB_ROOTPASS` and _port_ your `DB_PORT_EXPOSED` as in environment file.
-* `MYSQL_ROOTPASS`: MySQL root password.
+* `DB_ROOTPASS`: MySQL root password.
 It's not safe use this method in production but for development it's acceptable.
-* `MYSQL_USER`: User name for connetion database from your webapp.
+* `DB_USER`: User name for connetion database from your webapp.
-* `MYSQL_USER`: User password for connetion database from your webapp.
+* `DB_USER`: User password for connetion database from your webapp.
-* `MYSQL_DB`: Database of your webapp.
+* `DB_NAME`: Database of your webapp.
 Will be created at the build.
 Otherwise you can create database from docker exec or external client.

 ### Workspace